 #1 About 28 Million American Women Get Migraines

 That is a startling figure.
 In fact, it equals out to approximately 18% of women in the US.
-So if you are a female suffering from migraines, you are far from alone.
-This is one of the most common health conditions.
+So if you are a female suffering from the conditions, you are far from alone.
+This is one of the most common health disorders.
 But don’t let how widespread the problem is take away your hope.
 At the end of this list, we’re going to consider a natural form of care that has been helping many women (and men for that matter) get help for chronic migraines.

 #2 Most Chronic Migraine Patients Are Women